 The Laurel Highlands is Pennsylvania's premier skiing, snowboarding and winter sports destination.
-With the state's largest average snowfall and highest point, you'll find great skiing conditions and plenty of opportunities to get into the snow at four resorts, whether you’re looking for some serious downhill thrills or fun activities with no skills required.
+With the state's largest average snowfall and highest elevation, you'll find great skiing conditions and plenty of opportunities to get into the snow at four resorts, whether you’re looking for some serious downhill thrills or fun activities with no skills required.

 Seven Springs, Hidden Valley and Laurel Mountain offer a fantastic deal with their Highlands Season Pass.
 With this incredible deal, you’ll get unlimited skiing and snowboarding at all three skiing areas!